ICC4103-202310-WebTech/lab1-maxbarriosm/README.md

 Now, describe what you see in the command output.

-[Podemos ver un output exitoso sobre una request HTTP GET a un sitio web.
-Esto se logra gracias a la conexión con el servido 'www.example.com'.
-La respuesta de este request no entrega un status code de 200 OK (HTTP/1.1 200 OK) lo que nos indica que se realizo correctamente.
-Los headers del codigo  proporcionan información, como la codificación de caracteres (< Content-Type: text/html; charset=UTF-8 ), la fecha de última modificación (< Last-Modified: Thu, 17 Oct 2019 07:18:26 GMT), la longitud del contenido (< Content-Length: 1256), entre otros.
-Por último, es importante decir que las líneas que comienzan con ">" representan la request enviada al servidor, mientras que las líneas que comienzan con "<" representan la respuesta recibida del servidor. ]
+[We can see a successful output on a GET request to a website through the IP address **93.184.216.34** using the HTTP protocol on port 80.
+This is achieved thanks to the connection with the server 'www.example.com'.
+The response to this request gives us a status code of 200 OK **(HTTP/1.1 200 OK)** which indicates that it was performed correctly.
+The headers of the code provide information such as the character encoding **(< Content-Type: text/html; charset=UTF-8 )**, the last modification date **(< Last-Modified: Thu, 17 Oct 2019 07:18:26 GMT)**, the length of the content **(< Content-Length: 1256)**, among others.
+Finally, it is important to mention that the lines that begin with **">"** represent the request sent to the server, while the lines that begin with **"<"** represent the response received from the server.]

 2. Now, enter the following command: